 Stud Location and Wall Integrity

-Gilbert's homes, especially those built in the last 10-15 years, use standard 16-inch on-center stud spacing.
-That's the baseline.
-But we verify it every single time with a stud finder and a knock test.
-We also look for fire blocks — horizontal bracing between studs that builders install for fire safety.
-These can block cable runs or affect mount placement.
+Most Gilbert homes built in the last 10 15 years use 16-inch on-center stud spacing as a baseline.
+We verify it with a stud finder and by knocking on the wall.
+Fire blocks exist too horizontal bracing builders install for safety.
+These can block cable runs or shift where your mount lands.

-Not every wall is suitable for mounting.
+Not all walls work for mounting.
 Some have plumbing.
-Some have electrical conduit.
-We locate these hazards before we drill anything.
+Others have electrical conduit.
+We locate these before drilling.

 Viewing Distance and Screen Height

-The rule of thumb is roughly one foot of distance for every inch of screen diagonal.
-A 55-inch TV should sit about 4.5 feet from your primary seating.
-An 85-inch needs more space.
-Center the screen at eye level when you're seated — not standing.
-This isn't optional.
-Too high, and you'll be craning your neck within a week.
+A rough guide: one foot of distance for every inch of screen diagonal.
+A 55-inch TV sits around 4.5 feet from your main seating.
+An 85-inch needs more.
+Center the screen at eye level when seated, not standing.
+This isn't negotiable.
+Too high and your neck hurts within a week.

-In vaulted ceilings common around Power Ranch, this decision matters even more.
-Your contractor should help you figure out the right height before the mount goes up.
+Vaulted ceilings around Power Ranch make this choice even more critical.
+Your contractor should help you figure out the right height before mounting.

 Cable Management

-Visible cables behind a TV look unprofessional.
-In Gilbert homes where the interior design is clean and intentional, exposed wiring stands out immediately.
-We hide cables in conduit, route them through the wall when possible, and organize everything behind the TV so it looks planned, not jury-rigged.
+Visible cables look sloppy.
+In Gilbert homes with clean interiors, exposed wiring stands out.
+We hide cables in conduit, route them through walls when possible, and organize everything behind the TV so it looks intentional.

 Mount Type Selection